An easy nine patch block, the maple leaf quilt block (aka autumn leaf) is easy to make. See how and get a cutting chart for 6, 9 and 12 inch blocks!

 (Note: To increase photo size, on your keyboard hold 'Ctrl' and hit the + key.)

-Cut 2 squares from Fabric A and 2 squares background Fabric B.
+Step 1 Make HSTs.
+Cut 2 squares each from Fabrics A and B.

 Press the seams toward the darker fabric, or open.

-Step 3a Make Stem Top row, from left to right: Cut larger background square in half diagonally from corner to corner.
+Step 3a Make Stem.
+Top row, from left to right: Start with a large square.
+Cut the square in half diagonally from corner to corner.

 Bottom row, from left to right: Insert the strip for the stem between the two triangles.
-With right sides together, pin the longest (bias) edge of the top triangle to the closest long edge of the strip.
-Sew a 1/4 inch seam.
+With right sides together, pin the longest (bias) edge of the top triangle to the right-hand edge of the strip.
+Pin and stitch together.

 Step 3b Finger press the top triangle away from the stem.

-Pin the second triangle to the stem strip, aligning its ends with those of the first triangle, and sew a 1/4 inch seam as done above.
+Pin the second triangle to the stem strip, aligning its ends across from those of the first triangle.
+Pin and stitch together.

 Step 3c Finger press the second triangle away from the stem.
-On the backside of the patch unit press both seams open.
+Press both seams open.

-Step 3d Trim the stem patch unit: Place the diagonal 45° angle line of a ruler down the middle of the stem and trim to size (here, I'm going to trim the patch unit to 3 1/2 inches).
+Step 3d Trim Stem Unit: Place the diagonal line of a quilting ruler down the middle of the stem strip and center it.
+Trim unit to size (here, I'm trimming the patch unit to 3 1/2 inches).

-Step 4 Layout Block Near your sewing machine layout the block in the grid format as pictured below.
+Step 4 Layout Block.
+Near your sewing machine, layout the block in the grid format as pictured below.
+You can see the maple leaf take shape.

 Row 1: With right sides together, place the half square triangle

-1. Sew the units together using a 1/4 inch seam along the right side of
+1. Stitch the units together using a 1/4 inch seam along the right side of

-With right sides together, sew the plain square unit from row 1, column 3 to the HST in row 1, column 2, using a 1/4 inch seam.
+With right sides together, sew the plain square unit from Row 1, Column 3 to the HST in Row 1, Column 2.

 Flip the plain square open, right side up.
 Finger press the seam towards the HST.
 Row 1 units of the maple leaf quilt block are now sewn together.

-Step 5d Row 3: Repeat Steps 5a and 5b to sew the units of row 3 together.
-Finger press the seams towards the simple square.
+Step 5d Row 3: Repeat Steps 5a and 5b to sew the units of Row 3 together.
+Finger press the seams towards the plain square.

-Take the sewn rows to the ironing board and press the seams (not pictured).
-Use a starch alternative pressing solution if desired.
+Take the rows to the ironing board (not pictured) and press the seams.
+Use a starch alternative pressing solution if desired to help seams lie flat.
+(Even from the back the maple leaf quilt block pattern looks good.)

 Here's the backside of the maple leaf quilt block pattern.
 You can see how the seams are pressed.

-This completes the maple leaf quilt block pattern tutorial.
-Now, make this table runner maple leaf quilt pattern.
+I hope you enjoy this maple leaf quilt block pattern tutorial.
+Here's a table runner maple leaf quilt pattern as well.